Kong/docs.konghq.com/app/enterprise/1.5.x/kong-for-kubernetes/install.md

 {% endnavtab %}
 {% endnavtabs %}

 ## Step 4.
-Deploy Kong for Kubernetes Enteprise
+Deploy Kong for Kubernetes Enterprise
 The steps in this section show you how to install Kong for Kubernetes Enterprise using YAML.

 {% navtabs %}